jmikkola/Athena/README.md

 ## Building

+This requires `stack` to be installed.

-Simply run `make` to build and test.
+Simply run `make` to build and test, or run `make run` to run athena.

 ## TODO